Comedy of Critical Thinking: Robert Dubac

 This tagline from The Book of Moron is why I love comedy and comedians.
 In the latest theatrical laugh-fest from creator Robert Dubac, the voice of his Common Sense explores the line comedians cross between offensive and funny, between illusion and truth.
 “Just ask some questions, make us think, and if we think hard enough, we can wake up.”

 It’s not just metaphorical in The Book of Moron.
-Robert Dubac’s character Bob is in a coma after an accident, reduced to a series of acronyms on his plastic hospital wristband that indicate traumatic brain injury, book-of-moron-1possibly from too much talk radio.
+Robert Dubac’s character Bob is in a coma after an accident, reduced to a series of acronyms on his plastic hospital wristband that indicate traumatic brain injury, possibly from too much talk radio.
 Another clue: There is a dog bone in his pocket and a vague recollection of taking his pet, Wilson, to get some treats.

 The show runs through a Sunday matinee at Eisemann Center for the Performing Arts, which earlier this year hosted Dubac’s The Male Intellect: An Oxymoron?